NikurasuN/Test/README.md

 java -cp out com.example.herolinewars.HeroLineWarsGame
 ```

-When running the game, follow the prompts in the terminal to plan your economy, buy items, and send units every round.
+When the application launches, a hero selection dialog appears.
+After choosing your hero, the battle begins instantly inside the Swing window.